LSEG-API-Samples/Article.RDP.VSCode.RESTClient/README.md

 The lines immediately after the *Request Line* are *Request Header*.
 The supported syntax is ```field-name: field-value``` format, each line represents one header.
 The Authentication also can be set in this Request Header section.

 ```
+### RDP ESG /UNIVERSE: Return the full universe available for ESG

 GET https://api.refinitiv.com/data/environmental-social-governance/v1/views/basic?universe=IBM.N HTTP/1.1
 Content-Type: application/json
 Authorization: Bearer <access_token>